|Nutritional Guidelines (per serving)|

-Colcannon is a favorite Irish recipe and especially on St Patrick's Day.
-Seriously, what is not to like—creamy mashed potatoes, fresh, crunchy curly kale, a bit of spring onions, and pats of butter.
+Colcannon is a favorite Irish recipe, especially on St Patrick's Day.
+Seriously, what is not to like?
+Creamy mashed potatoes, fresh, crunchy curly kale, a bit of spring onions, and pats of butter.
+Sounds delectable to us!

 The dish is the perfect accompaniment to many traditional Irish dishes, not the least of which is a hearty Irish stew.
 See a few variations to the traditional recipe and a little of the history below.

-- 22 ounces/675 g floury potatoes (baking potatoes, peeled and quartered)
+- 22 ounces baking potatoes (peeled and quartered)

-- Blanch the curly kale in boiling water for 1 minute.
-Drain and reserve.
+Blanch the curly kale in boiling water for 1 minute.

-- Add the roughly chopped spring onions to the drained kale and pulse in a blender for 10 seconds.
+Add the 1/2 cup of roughly chopped spring onions to the drained kale and pulse in a blender for 10 seconds.

-- Finally, add the finely chopped spring onions and season to taste.
+Finally, add the 1/4 cup of finely chopped spring onions and season to taste.

 Cabbage Colcannon: If finding fresh, seasonal kale is not possible, then it can be replaced with cabbage, although this will never be acceptable to a purist.
-Use a dark green leafy cabbage such as savoy or spring cabbage finely shredded.
+Use a dark green leafy cabbage, such as savoy or spring cabbage, and finely shred it.

 Bubble and Squeak: While not an Irish dish, bubble and squeak is the great British recipe that uses up leftover vegetables from a Sunday lunch, the backbone of which is mashed potato.
 The potato is fried in a pan with plenty of butter, salt, and pepper.